Attributes

 Some attributes apply to all elements (called global attributes) and some only apply to certain elements.

-You will often use attributes in tags such as the <body> tag while you will rarely use attributes in, for example, a <br> tag since a line break normally is a line break without any parameters to adjust.
+tag since a line break normally is a line break without any parameters to adjust.

 Just as there are many different elements, so there are many different attributes.
 Some attributes are tailor made for one particular element while others can be used for all elements.
 And vice versa: some elements can only contain one kind of attribute while others can contain many.